sictweb/bti425-2020/graded-work/assign5.md

 ### Doing the work

-As you have read, there are two design-and-coding efforts, 1) CRUD with forms, and 2) the security-like feature.
+As you have read, there are two design-and-coding efforts, 1) create and update with forms, and 2) the security-like feature.
 It does not matter which is done first.

 <br>